-As shown in the following figure, to send this instruction to the device, chip select $(\overline{S})$ is first driven low.
+As shown in the following figure, to send this instruction to the device, chip select (\overline{S}) is first driven low.
 The bits of the instruction byte and the address bytes are then shifted in, on serial data input (D).
 The addresses are loaded into an internal address register, and the byte of data at that address is shifted out, on serial data output (Q).
+The most significant address (A8) should be sent as fifth bit in the instruction byte.

-If chip select $(\overline{S})$ continues to be driven low, the internal address register is automatically incremented, and the byte of data at the new address is shifted out.
+If chip select (\overline{S}) continues to be driven low, the internal address register is automatically incremented, and the byte of data at the new address is shifted out.